tokkiwa/MISC-colab/README.md

 # MISC-colab
-Unofficial Pytorch Implementation of MISC on Google Colaboratory
+Unofficial Pytorch Re-Implementation of MISC on Google Colaboratory

 # Description
 This is an implementation of the paper MISC (Li et al. MISC: Ultra-low Bitrate Image Semantic Compression Driven by Large Multimodal Model, 2024. https://arxiv.org/abs/2402.16749 ).